leathamie/ExtractVideo/README.md

 - the end of the cutting -e : by default we go to the end of the video
 - a.cha"-cha'  file folder: videos in the CHILDES free corpus often have.cha files associated with the same name with speech transcription.
 If an.cha file is specified then the splitting will be done according to the beginning and the end of the transcription.

-Get details with -h :
+Get details with -h in command line:

 ```
 >>> python create_extracts_with_overlap.py -h